konsumer/pntr_app_js/README.md

 # pntr_app_web

 This will allow you to make your [pntr_app](https://github.com/RobLoach/pntr_app) games in javascript, on the web.
-It allows a quick way to try out ideas, and you can easily port your game to C later, if you want (for native + web.)
+THis way, you can try out & share ideas quickly, and you can easily port your game to C later, if you want (for native + web.)

+[Here](https://codepen.io/konsumer/pen/WNPNVYg?editors=1100) is a codepen-template you can use.

 ## usage